 - 1-3 teaspoons freshly squeezed lemon juice to taste.
 Combine ingredients and adjust to taste.

-How to make Buffalo Chicken Strips
+How to Make Buffalo Chicken Strips

 🔥 To make these buffalo style, after baking, toss the chicken in buffalo sauce and serve with ranch or blue cheese.